Cradle cap is nothing to panic about, but it isn’t pleasant and as parents we just want it to go away.

 Things I tried

-Although many websites and forums still recommend this as a magical cure, in fact olive oil use can be bad for the scalp.
+Although many websites and forums still recommend this as a magical cure, in fact olive oil use can be bad for the condition according to some suggestions by health professionals

 Have a chat with your health visitor to find out what the latest advice is, however I suggest trying one of the other options.